-- 1 When you receive a Net alert saying New Browser Message Receive Programming Info, press ⊙ under Goto. - 2 You are prompted to accept changes to your lists.
+- 1 When you receive an alert notification saying New Browser Message - Receive Programming Info, press ⊙ under Goto. - 2 You are prompted to accept changes to your lists.
 Press ⊙ under Ok. - 3 You are prompted again to accept changes to your lists.
 Press ⊙ under Ok. - 4 A confirmation screen displays.
-Press ⊙ under Ok. - 5 Press Ø to return to the idle screen.
+Press \odot under $\mathbf{Ok}.$ - 5 Press 🔊 to return to the idle screen.

-Finding Your Phone Number
+Finding Your Phone Number and Direct Connect® Number